Getting in to and around the city centre

 If you’re a business that has a number of people using their car to get to their workplace in the city centre, then Q-Park provide an employee parking platform to help reduce the cost of parking.

-Finally, when you choose to pre-book your parking and combine it with the Q-Park Rewards App, you can unlock 10% cashback.
+Finally, when you choose to pre-book your parking and combine it with the Q-Park Rewards App, you can unlock 10% cashback on your parking spend.

-The APCOA multi-storey car park on Eyre Street, conveniently located next to the Moor Market, offers parking for up to four hours for just £3 when visting The Light Sheffield.
+The APCOA multi-storey car park on Eyre Street, conveniently located next to the Moor Market, offers parking for up to four hours for just £4 when visting The Light Sheffield.
 Better still, the offer is available seven days per week.
-Simply ask a member of The Light Sheffield team for details.
+Simply ask a member of The Light Sheffield team to show you how to validate your parking chip.

-Sheffield Theatres work in partnership with Q-Park to provide audience members wiht a discount off parking for both evening and matinee performances at Q-Park Charles Street car park on Arundel Gate.
+Sheffield Theatres work in partnership with Q-Park to provide audience members with a discount on parking for both evening and matinee performances at Q-Park Charles Street car park on Arundel Gate.

 Simply visit the Box Office or speak to a member of the Front of House Team to claim your one hour free parking voucher.